DataDog/integrations-extras/purefb/README.md

 This check monitors the [Pure Storage FlashBlade][3] through the [Datadog Agent][2] and the [Pure Storage FlashBlade OpenMetrics exporter][1].

-The integration can provide performance data at the array, client, share and bucket level, as well as high-level capacity and configuration information.
+The integration can provide performance data at the array, client, share, and bucket level, as well as high-level capacity and configuration information.

-You can monitor multiple FlashBlades and aggregate these into a single dashboard, or group them together by customer defined environment.
+You can monitor multiple FlashBlades and aggregate these into a single dashboard, or group them together by customer-defined environment.

 **This integration requires the following**:

  - FlashBlade Purity 3.2.x+
- - Agent v7.26.x+ to utilize OpenMetricsBaseCheckV2
+ - Datadog Agent v7.26.x+ to use OpenMetricsBaseCheckV2
  - Python 3
  - The Pure Storage FlashBlade OpenMetrics exporter is installed and running in a containerized environment.
 Refer to the [Pure Storage GitHub repo][1] for installation instructions.